bl1231/bilbomd/README.md

 note: There are different instructions for running this in development mode which I will write up later.
 This information and these instructions are geared towards the "production" instance of the app.

 The **BilboMD** app will be served from [https://bilbomd.bl1231.als.lbl.gov](https://bilbomd.bl1231.als.lbl.gov).
-This domain name points to a Clouflare service which then points back to our gateway machine at `bl1231-local.als.lbl.gov` which then [NAT](https://en.wikipedia.org/wiki/Network_address_translation)s all 80/443 traffic to our backend webserver which is running Apache httpd.
+This domain points to Cloudflare which then points back to our gateway machine at `bl1231-local.als.lbl.gov` which then [NAT](https://en.wikipedia.org/wiki/Network_address_translation)s all 80/443 traffic to our main webserver which is running Apache httpd.
 Our Apache server `www.bl1231.als.lbl.gov` is configured to provide name-based virtual hosting.
-Essentially a single httpd process that can serve multiple websites (e.g. out main Wordpress site at `bl1231.als.lbl.gov`, out GitLab server at `git.bl1231.als.lbl.gov`, and now bilbomd at `bilbomd.bl1231.als.lbl.gov`).
+Essentially a single httpd process that can serve multiple websites (e.g. our main Wordpress site at `bl1231.als.lbl.gov`, out GitLab server at `git.bl1231.als.lbl.gov`, and now bilbomd at `bilbomd.bl1231.als.lbl.gov`).

 Although the main Apache server is running on a dedicated machine `www.bl1231.als.lbl.gov` we make extensive use of `ProxyPass` and `ProxyPassReverse` to connect to backend servers of various types.